-The LayoutGen module runs inside of AutoCAD and takes a user step-by-step through the procedures necessary to organize a bond drawing so that it contains all the intelligence needed to import into APD/Allegro.
+The LayoutGen module runs inside of AutoCAD and takes a user step-by-step through the procedures necessary to organize a package layout so that it contains all the intelligence needed to import into APD/SIP.

 The net result is a ULF (universal layout format) file that contains all of the necessary intelligent elements that APD requires for creating a database.

 Lead frame drawn in AutoCAD with Die and Wires